webpy/webpy.github.com/docs/index.md

 <a name="djangoerror"></a>`djangoerror()`
 <a name="debugerror"></a>`debugerror()`
    : A replacement for `internalerror` that presents a nice page with lots
      of debug information for the programmer.
+An easy way to use is to put this after your "import web" line: `web.webapi.internalerror = web.debugerror`

      (Based on the beautiful 500 page from [Django](http://djangoproject.com/), designed by [Wilson Miner](http://wilsonminer.com/).)